KelvenH/Guitar-Vault/README.md

 ```
     <script defer src="https://use.fontawesome.com/releases/v5.15.0/js/all.js"></script>
 ```
-Further custom classes position the parent card-overlay object and apply the font color with additional data-tramsform propeties applied to Platinum for the sizing reasons mentioned above.
+Further custom classes position the parent card-overlay object and apply the font color with additional data-transform properties applied to Platinum for the sizing reasons mentioned above.

 Extract of the html & CSS are available below, note the application of the django template tags which allows the correct pendant to be allocated to the guitar (held within a loop statement not shown in this extract) which enables the specific custom classes to be applied with the variations specified for 'Platinum'